 - Washing floors, clothes and bedding regularly to prevent bedbugs and spiders

-Calendula oil is an excellent natural version of an insect repellent and counter-irritant.
+Calendula oil is a natural insect repellent and counter-irritant.
 Citronella candles can also be burned to ward away mosquitoes both indoor and out of doors.

-If the problem is mosquitos or flying ants then sleeping with a mosquito net is probably a good idea.
+If the problem is mosquitoes or flying ants then try protecting yourself with a mosquito net.

 What to Do About A Bug Bite

 For ant and mosquito bites wash the area thoroughly with soap and water.
-A Calamine lotion or ointment such as Caladryl is an effective over the counter remedy that helps deal with the pain and swelling of bug bites.
+A Calamine lotion or ointment such as Caladryl may help deal with the pain and swelling of bug bites.

 If an allergic reaction occurs as the result of a bug or spider bite then take the person to the hospital immediately